Winnipeg

 A few of the highlights:

-• Legislature Building - This is the home of the Manitoba government and is surrounded by a modestly appointed park.
-The building offers guided tours (the two bison on the main staircase are quite impressive).
+- Manitoba Legislature - This is the home of the Manitoba government and is surrounded by a modestly appointed park.
+The building offers guided tours (the two bison on the main staircase are quite impressive) and there is a small gift shop.
 Tourist information: (204) 945-3777

 There are a number of discrete and different areas of the city which may be of interest: